tomichj/authenticate/README.md

 ### Controller Tests

-To test controller actions protected by authenticate with `before_action :require_authentication`, you can use Authenticate's test helpers.
+To test controller actions protected by authenticate with `before_action :require_login`, you can use Authenticate's test helpers.

 For `rspec`, add the following to your `spec/spec_helper.rb` or `spec/rails_helper.rb`: